eighttrigrams/tsfun/README_design.md

 Provide reusable components which help work on nested, but plain, data structures, as such ones gained by parsing JSON.

+We have 2 literals in javascript for structured entities, Array ([]) and Object ({}).
+Note that I call the latter Object rather than Map here.
+Calling it Map would be helpful in cases where I see it as a collection, but not when I see it as struct.
+When I talk about Object in tsfun, I mean {} and not for example an instance of Date.
+There are isArray and isObject functions which determine the meaning exactly.

+A couple of collection "views" are available on top of these structures.
+We call these ArrayList, ArraySet, ObjectStruct, ObjectCollection, ObjectSet.
+The first part refers to the aforementioned types and the later part to the data structure which is modelled.

 ### Not optimized

 Speed was not considered, since most functional HOFs are looping over